 There are three main ways to launch a Facebook ad campaign:

-- using boost post on Facebook Pages,
+- Boost post on Facebook Pages,

-- using the self-serve Ads Create tool,
+- Self-serve Ads Create tool,

-- using the Power Editor tool.
+- Power Editor tool.

 Boost Post is the quickest and easiest way to promote your content, but it’s also the least effective one – I suggest you to stay away from it.